hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - La mian (拉面): hand-pulled noodles because yum
 - Mapo tofu (麻婆豆腐): super spicy silk tofu from the Sichuan region
-- Tofu: not sure why I never made my own
+- Tofu: not sure why I never made my own (✅ made on 05-05-2026)
 - Laocang vinegar rice noodle (老仓米线): noodle soup with ground sesame and vinegar
 - Tea: small tea pot that you refill with hot water and pour into another recipient to avoid steeping the leaves for too long (love the mindful process, perfect for conversation)